FarronF/limerick-council-meetings/meetings/2017/01/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council – 28th November 2016.md

 backed Bonding where multiple housing developments are approved and (b) a fee be

-introduced to recover the cost of reprocessing invalid planning applications.--- 15
+introduced to recover the cost of reprocessing invalid planning applications.
+---
+15

 It was agreed to refer this Motion to the Economic Development, Enterprise and